linode/manager/docs/development-guide/01-repository-structure.md

 Each subdirectory typically has:

 - A file with the API request methods (e.g. `account.ts`)
-- A file defining the associated TypeScript types and interfaces, called `types.ts`.
+- A file defining the associated TypeScript types and interfaces, called `types.ts`
-- An `index.ts` file that exports everything defined in the subdirectory.
+- An `index.ts` file that exports everything defined in the subdirectory

 If there are multiple resource types in one section of the API, there may be multiple files containing API requests methods, for example, in `/src/linodes/`: